-Luckily, there are many options out there for apartment-dwellers and small home-buyers, even reversible sectionals and modular pieces that can shift according to your evolving needs (e.g. hosting overnight guests).
+Luckily, there are many options out there for apartment dwellers and small home buyers, even reversible sectionals and modular pieces that can shift according to your evolving needs (such as when you're hosting overnight guests).
 For this roundup of the best small sofas, we considered flexibility and utility in addition to comfort, durability, and style.
-That’s right—small sofas can still make a big statement.
+That's right—small sofas can still make a big statement.

 Whatever your reason for selecting a small sofa, we're here to make things a little easier.
 Read on for our top options.